cybertekjoe/Project-1/README.md

 Run the playbook using this command : ansible-playbook install-elk.yml
   - The file is called install-elk.yml
   - this file is copied to the ansible server in the /etc/ansible/ directory
-  - Update the hosts file in the ansible folder to make the playbook run in ansible
   - Change the  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _navigate to in order to check that the ELK server is running?